• Skip to primary navigation

 • (Oh yes – don’t forget a couple of minutes to warm up the frozen peas in the microwave).

-A piece of cooked cod on a fork, showing the texture.
+Close up of a piece of mediterranean cod on a fork, showing the flaky texture.

-As long as the fish holds together once it’s been cooked, you can use it.
+As long as the fish you are using holds together once it's been cooked, it will be suitable for use in this recipe.

 What you will need

-For the fish you will need cod fillets (obviously), olive oil, pesto and capers.
+For the fish, you will need your choice of fish fillets, olive oil, pesto and capers.

 Ingredients for mediterranean oven-baked cod.

-Cod – as I said earlier, you can substitute this with your favourite firm white fish.
-You can use fresh or frozen, it doesn’t matter.
-If you are using frozen fish fillets, you should let them defrost first.
-I like to buy ready skinned fillets – just ask your fishmonger to skin them for you if you are unsure about skinning fish yourself.
-You should allow 4 to 6 ounces (that’s 110 to 170 grams) per person, depending on appetite.
+Cod - as I said earlier, you can substitute this with your favourite firm white fish.
+You can use fresh or frozen, it doesn't matter.
+If you are using frozen fish fillets, you should let them defrost first and press them gently with a paper towel to remove excess moisture.
+I like to buy ready-skinned fillets - just ask your fishmonger to skin them for you if you are unsure about skinning fish yourself.
+You should allow 4 to 6 ounces (that's 110 to 170 grams) per person, depending on appetite.

 Olive oil – use extra virgin olive oil if possible, as this is the highest quality.